terrorgarten/Seminar05-BL-example/README.md

 ## TASK 5 - The Controller

 After creating the service, it is time to create the controller.
-Since we would like to show you a "side-by-side" different of the controller (before and after), it is rcommended to create a new controller called `FollowSolutionController`.
+Since we would like to show you a "side-by-side" different of the controller (before and after), it is recommended to create a new controller called `FollowSolutionController`.

 1. Create the Controller and use DI to inject `IUserService` and `IFollowService` using Constructor Injection.